johnbintz/guard-rails/README.md

 ## Philosophy

 * **All Platforms** MRI is the main test case.
 But will be tested under REE and JRuby.
-* **Live in edge** I am tested under Ruby 1.8.7, 1.9.3, 2.0.0 with newest gems.
-Will be rewrited to fit Ruby 2.0.0 when I am released as version 1.0.0.
+* **Live in edge** Ruby 1.8.7 has been deprecated.
+Guard-Rails will be tested under Ruby 1.9.3, 2.0.0 with newest gems.
+Will be rewrited with features of Ruby 2.0.0 as version 1.0.0.
 * [Semantic Version](http://semver.org/)

 ## Contribute